This is not a tutorial but more a story of how, why, and with what I build my traditional Danish woodworking workbench.

 The previous owner of our house left an old woodworking workbench.
 However, it was in a really bad shape.
 It had been used for everything but woodworking and was soaked in motor oil and other bad smelling things.
 It also had a lot of nails and big holes in it.
 So, yeah it was in really bad shape.
 But, the hardware was in perfect working order and could be used on another workbench.

 I sadly do not have images of the old workbench because, well I never thought I would start writing about woodworking on my blog.
-I’ll make sure to document future project for this blog.
+I’ll make sure to document future projects for this blog.
 I do however have some images of the new workbench doing the build because I shared them on Instagram.

-Looking At Other workbenches
+Looking other workbenches

 The workbench I really wanted was the traditional Danish woodworking workbench.
 But, since that is made from hardwood (typically beech) it would be quite expensive.
 I had a very low budget and while I would prefer to make a workbench in hardwood I barely had the budget to buy softwood.
-For a while I looked at different styles of woodworking workbenches made with softwood like construction lumber.
+For a while, I looked at different styles of woodworking workbenches made with softwood like construction lumber.
 I did find a few that I considered making.
 The most interesting of them was Jay Bates workbench which is a quite simple workbench to build made from construction lumber.
 However, I also look at other workbenches:

 - Jay Bates workbench